How to Cook with Mixed Frozen Seafood: Pasta in Wine Sauce

-Updated: 2 days ago
+Updated: 6 days ago

 Spaghetti with Mixed Seafood is a classic Italian dish of shrimp, clams, mussels, and squid in a savory sauce of garlic, tomatoes, and wine.
 By using frozen mixed seafood, you can serve four people for around $15.

 You may have had a seafood pasta dish at a northern Italian or seafood restaurant that you can't forget.
 Shrimp, clams, or mussels in a sauce of white wine, shallots, cherry tomatoes, and garlic.
-Heavenly.
-Serious Eats, a wonderful site for cooks looking to "up their game" and elevate their cooking, has an excellent recipe for Spaghetti allo Scoglio with the brilliant idea of cooking the spaghetti in clam juice or seafood juices and adding the seafood at the end to prevent overcooking it.
+Serious Eats, a wonderful site for cooks looking to "up their game" and elevate their cooking, has an excellent recipe for Spaghetti allo Scoglio with the brilliant idea of cooking the spaghetti in clam juice or seafood juices (instead of pasta water) and adding the seafood at the end to prevent overcooking it.
 It's a brilliant recipe.
 But it calls for more than three pounds of fresh seafood, unavailable to many people because of location or cost.
 By making your pasta with frozen mixed seafood, you can make Spaghetti allo Scoglio inexpensively.

 Pasta with Frozen Mixed Seafood